-While you're studying you’ll need to cover your living costs.
-Think about where you'll live and how much it will cost.
-You'll also need money to cover your day-to-day living costs like food, clothes, additional childcare, travel etc.
+While you are studying you will need to cover your living costs.
+Think about where you will live and how much it will cost.
+You will also need money to cover your day-to-day living costs such as food, clothes, additional childcare, travel etc.

 Apart from fees and living costs there are some additional costs when studying at university.
 We try to keep these to a minimum and be clear about what they are.

 Some additional costs apply to almost all students – like purchasing textbooks.
 But some additional costs are linked to specific courses.
-You'll find further information about any additional costs on your course page under Fees.
+You will find further information about any additional costs on your course page under Fees.